 This is part of an ongoing series of interviews with the 2018 Prince George’s County Board of Education candidates.
-Lupi Grady is the incumbent from District 2 (see district map here) running in the June 26 primary election.
+Lupi Grady is the incumbent from District 2 (see district map here) running in the general election.
 Ms. Grady answered questions generated by members of Prince George’s County Advocates for Better Schools.
 An earlier version of this post was published in May.

 Prince George’s County Advocates for Better Schools does not endorse or oppose any candidate for the Board of Education.

 Tell us about your background and your plans to move our school system forward.
 Why do you want to be on the Board of Education?